regularmike/api-node/README.md

   UserLogin = {
     email: String,
-    password: String // this is always a SHA256 encoded hash.
-NEVER pass the user's actual password into the library }
+    password: String // this is always an unencoded password }

   trayItem = {